Amazon Prime Day 2019: Where to find best deals on TVs and media streamers

-Brace yourselves TV shoppers: Amazon Prime Day is coming, most likely sometime in mid-July.
+Get ready, TV shoppers: Amazon Prime Day is coming, most likely sometime in mid-July, directly after the upcoming July 4th sales.
 It's kind of like Amazon's own holiday sale, except during the summer, and typically features plenty of deals on TVs and media streamers -- among thousands of other items like laptops and PCs, smart home gadgets and more.
 The catch?
 You have to be a member of Amazon's Prime service to get Prime Day deals.

 Amazon makes a lot of stuff itself, including Echo speakers with Alexa, Fire tablets, Kindle readers and Blink security cameras.
-Its main home-entertainment brand is Fire TV, and we expect Prime Day 2019 to be packed with bargains for Fire TV-powered televisions by Toshiba and Insignia, as well as streamers like the Fire Stick 4K and Fire TV Cube.
+Its main home-entertainment brand is Fire TV, and we expect Prime Day 2019 to be packed with bargains for Fire TV-powered televisions by Toshiba and Insignia -- including the new models with Dolby Vision -- as well as streamers like the Fire TV Stick 4K and Fire TV Cube.

 We don't know exactly which TVs and streamers Amazon plans to feature during this year's Prime Day sale, but when we find out, we'll update this post.
 Until then, here's some solid deals on TVs and streamers at Amazon right now.
 All of them happen to be powered by Roku, Fire TV's main competitor, but as Prime Day approaches we expect Amazon to start its discounts.
 Stay tuned.